-Areas of growth include recognizing that sales is often a process, not just a phone call!
+Areas of growth include recognizing that sales are often a process, not just a phone call!

 Areas of growth include recognizing that sometimes, sales is about creating a need instead of just fulfilling an existing one.

 It doesn’t matter if the product is great or not — the product evangelist seller will be able to convince you it is.
-If you’re a product evangelist, you focus most of your efforts on touting the benefits of your product.
+If you’re a product evangelist, your selling methods will focus most of your efforts on touting the benefits of your product.
 Lots of demos are on your schedule, and you’ll use any product update as a reason to reach out to a lead.
-Too often these sellers possess a lot of convincing skills which they capitalize along with their ground work.
+Too often, these sellers possess a lot of convincing skills, which they capitalize along with their groundwork.

 Areas of growth?
 Realize that sometimes, it’s not about the product — it’s about the person.

-They know every single comparable product on the market, and can tell you exactly why their product is better.
+People using these selling techniques know every comparable product on the market and can tell you exactly why their product is better.
 The competition-focused seller is a professional who always aims to be one step ahead.
-They’ll never take no for an answer, and will work extra hours to ensure the sale gets made.
-They also have a lot of confidence and convincing skills and have a lot of faith on their product which helps them in winning the deal.
+They’ll never take no for an answer and will work extra hours to ensure the sale gets made.
+They also have a lot of confidence and convincing skills and have a lot of faith in their product which helps them in winning the deal.

 As with any hyper-focused individual, the competition-oriented sales professional sometimes needs to slow down and realize there’s more to life – and to selling – than always being the best.

-This is the most common style.
-Matchmakers are focused on building relationships, and as such, are often the most adaptable sales professionals out there.
-They flex to fit the client they are dealing with, and are usually the most outgoing, good-natured person in your team.
+This is the most common selling style.
+Matchmakers are focused on building relationships and are often the most adaptable sales professionals out there.
+They flex to fit the client they are dealing with and are usually the most outgoing, good-natured person in your team.

-Where they can improve is by adding a dash of high-intensity effort where it’s needed, and better recognizing when it’s time to wait versus when it’s time to strike while the iron’s hot.
+They can improve by adding a dash of high-intensity effort where it’s needed and better recognizing when it’s time to wait versus when it’s time to strike while the iron’s hot.

-Whether you’re a cool-headed relationship-builder, a fast-moving aggressive seller or the biggest product ambassador ever, we can all learn from each other’s unique styles to grow into better and more adaptable professionals!
+Whether you’re a cool-headed relationship-builder, a fast-moving aggressive seller, or the biggest product ambassador ever, we can all learn from each other’s unique sale styles to grow into better and more adaptable professionals!